geoserver/geoserver/doc/en/user/source/community/features-templating/directives.rst

  }

-From the above JSON we can see a data structure where:
+The above JSON has a data structure where:

-* We have a Station object with a nested array of Observations.
+* Station object has a nested array of Observations.
 * Each Observation has a an array of parameter that describe the type of Observation.

-Now we want to produce a different output where instead of having a generic array of observation nested in to the root object, we have one array for each type of parameter e.g. Temperatures, Pressures and Winds_speed observations.
-In other words instead of having the Observation type defined inside a nested Parameter object we want to have that information directly in the attribute name.
+Now let's assume that a different output needs to be produced where instead of having a generic array of observation nested into the root object, arrays are provided separately for each type of parameter e.g. Temperatures, Pressures and Winds_speed observations.
+In other words instead of having the Observation type defined inside a nested Parameter object that information should be provided directly in the attribute name.
 The pursued output looks like the following:

 .. code-block:: json